UwUDev/MatrixSolver/README.md

 # Matrix solver
 Just a project school, don't pay attention...
 Average time with my trash computer: 8900µs.
-you souldget output like this (colored)
+you should get output like this (colored)
 ```
 ===================
 T C H A L U T I E R